 Locale primaryLocale = context.getResources().getConfiguration().getLocales().get(0); String locale = primaryLocale.getDisplayName();

-The App Translation Service is integrated into the Play Console, and it is also accessible from Android Studio.
-It is a quick and simple way to get an instant quote and place an order with a translation company.
+The App Translation Service is integrated into the Play Console.
+It lets you get an instant quote and place an order with a translation company.
 You can order translations into one or more languages for app UI strings, Play Store Listing text, IAP names, and ad campaign text.

-Keep in mind that the device you are testing may be significantly different from the devices available to consumers in other geographies.
-The locales available on your device may differ from those available on other devices.
-Also, the resolution and density of the device screen may differ, which could affect the display of strings and drawables in your UI.
+Bear in mind that the device you are testing on might be significantly different from the devices available to consumers in other places.
+The locales available on your device can differ from those available on other devices.
+Also, the resolution and density of the device screen might differ, which can affect the display of strings and drawables in your UI.

 To change the locale or language on a device, use the Settings app.

-For details about using the emulator, see Android Emulator.
+For details about using the emulator, see Run apps on the Android Emulator.

-A "custom" locale is a language/region combination that the Android system image does not explicitly support.
+A "custom" locale is a language or region combination that the Android system image doesn't explicitly support.
 You can test how your app runs in a custom locale by creating a custom locale in the emulator.
 There are two ways to do this:

 - Use the Custom Locale app, which is accessible from the app tab.
-(After you create a custom locale, switch to it by pressing and holding the locale name.)
+After you create a custom locale, switch to it by touching & holding the locale name.

 When you set the emulator to a locale that isn't available in the Android system image, the system itself displays in its default language.
-Your app, however, should localize properly.
+Your app, however, localizes properly.

 - Launch an emulator.